Santa Isabel massacre: Massacre

-On January 10, 1916, around 17 American citizens employed by the American Smelting and Refining Company were on a train from Chihuahua City, to Cusihuiriachi, Chihuahua, where they were going to reopen properties belong to the company.
+On January 10, 1916, around 17 American citizens employed by the American Smelting and Refining Company were on a train from Chihuahua City, to Cusihuiriachi, Chihuahua, where they were going to reopen properties belonging to the company.
 The company had been assured protection of the properties by the Constitutionalist local government.
 They were at Santa Isabel, Chihuahua (about 50 miles from Chihuahua City) when the train was stopped by Mexican bandits led by Pablo Lopez and aligned with Pancho Villa.
 The Americans were summarily robbed, stripped of their clothing, lined up, and shot.
 The only survivor was Thomas M. Holmes, who escaped in the darkness.
 The Associated Press reported soon after that 16 Americans were killed, while The New York Times reported that 17 were killed.

 Aftermath

 The bodies were sent to Ciudad Juárez, Chihuahua.
 Thomas M. Holmes reported the incident in a message sent to his wife in El Paso, Texas.
 The Constitutionalist government and the American Smelting and Refining Company also confirmed the incident and gave details.
 It was covered by the Associated Press in El Paso on the 11th.

 Soon, the leader of the perpetrators was discovered to be Pablo Lopez.
 On April 23, 1916, Lopez was discovered by Constitutionalists in a cave near Santa Isabel, and was taken with three of his followers to Chihuahua City for execution.
 He had been shot through both of his legs earlier, when Pancho Villa raided Columbus, New Mexico.
 Lopez then participated in Villa's raid of Guerrero, Chihuahua, and was hauled away from the battle by his men in a wagon.
 They ended up in the cave, by which point they had run out of provisions (including ammunition), and all but three of his men had abandoned him.
-The Constitutonalists found on Lopez's person a diary entry in which he states he was ordered by Villa to commit the massacre, as well as a book belonging to Tom Evans, one of the murdered victims.
+The Constitutionalists found on Lopez's person a diary entry in which he states he was ordered by Villa to commit the massacre, as well as a book belonging to Tom Evans, one of the murdered victims.
 The Constitutionalists asked Lopez where Villa was located, and Lopez would not say other than that Villa was "over yonder" in the nearby mountains.

 The massacre led to ethnic violence in the area and calls for U.S. military intervention in the region.
 Because of the massacre and the raid on Columbus, U.S. president Woodrow Wilson ordered a military expedition into northern Mexico led by General John J. Pershing.
 Known as the Pancho Villa Expedition, the goal was to find Villa, but it was ultimately unsuccessful.